Public Sector Equality Duty

 In order to make the whole curriculum and extra-curricular activities (including school trips) accessible for all pupils at the school; we foster a climate in which equality of opportunity is supported by a policy to which the whole school subscribes and in which positive attitudes to gender, equality, cultural diversity and special needs of all kinds are actively promoted.

 Equal Opportunities are about assisting all children/individuals to fulfil their potential.
 There is a commitment to providing equal opportunities for all children and recognition that preparation for life in a diverse and multicultural society is relevant, thus permeating every aspect of the National Curriculum and Foundation Phase.

-Guidance for Personal and Social Education enables our children to:
+Guidance for Personal, Social and Health Education enables our children to:

 Recognise and value cultural differences and diversity

 - Respect others, value their achievements and their uniqueness and recognise the importance of equality of opportunity

 - Be moved by injustice, exploitation and denial of human rights

 - Understand cultural differences and recognise expressions of prejudice and stereotyping

 - Recognise and know how to challenge prejudice and stereotyping.